-Where a student is repeating modules, a mixed programme of studies may be undertaken to achieve sufficient credits at a given level, provided that such a programme complies with the award map and that credits are studied in level order.
-For full regulations please see Section Two: Award Regulations 2022/23 of Wrexham Glyndŵr University.
+- You cannot progress from Foundation Year and take any Level 4 modules unless you have successfully completed all Foundation Year modules. - You cannot take a module at the higher level if there is a pre-requisite module which has not been passed. - Where a student is repeating modules, a mixed programme of studies may be undertaken to achieve sufficient credits at a given level, provided that such a programme complies with the award map and that credits are studied in level order.

+Click here to view full regulations.